equivalent-philosophy/hagura/_posts/2017-12-24-what-is-minimalim.markdown

 new fashion season.

 Minimalists are **pragmatic**.
 They don't buy stuff out of impulse.
-They research before they buy and really thing if it is something they need/want in their life.
+They research before they buy and really think if it is something they need/want in their life.

 It's not a competition on who owns the least amount of stuff !